liferay-design/liferay.design/src/markdown/lexicon/core-components/confirm-message.md

 order: 1
 ---

-<div class="page-description">Confirmation messages inform the user that a situation is critical or an action is irreversible and they must confirm before proceeding.</div>
+Confirmation messages inform the user that a situation is critical or an action is irreversible and they must confirm before proceeding.

 ![confirmation message](/images/lexicon/ConfirmationMessage.jpg)